microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 Question: Does MRU make sense for panes?

 Pane navigation is a clear next step to build on top of the tab switcher, but this spec will specifically deal with just tab navigation in order to keep the scope tight.
-The tab swticher implementation just has to allow for pane navigation to be added in later.
+The tab swticher implementation just needs to allow for pane navigation to be added in later.

 ### Tab Search by Name/Title